 - Seasonings: Chicken can be pretty bland on its own.
-By adding in a mixture similar to a homemade dry rub, that is made with garlic powder, onion powder, salt, pepper, and paprika will he
+By adding in a mixture similar to a homemade dry rub, that is made with garlic powder, onion powder, salt, pepper, and paprika, the chicken will be incredibly flavorful.

 - Barbecue Sauce: Use your favorite store-bought or homemade BBQ sauce.
 The barbecue sauce helps to add moisture and flavor to the chicken, helping to prevent a dry burger.

-- Coleslaw: While optional, topping these Chicken Burgers with homemade coleslaw, adds additional moisture texture to this recipe.
+- Coleslaw: While optional, topping these Chicken Burgers with homemade coleslaw, adds additional moisture and texture to this recipe.

 How to Make Chicken Burgers

 - Gently combine the ground chicken with the diced cheddar cheese, seasonings, and a bit of barbecue sauce in a large mixing bowl.
 Remember to NOT over-mix your burger ingredients--this will make your burgers become tough!

 - Divide the meat mixture into 4 equal portions and shape each portion into patties that are slightly larger than a hamburger bun.

 - Place a thumbprint into the middle of each patty.
 This will help to prevent shrinkage and allow for even cooking.

 - Preheat a grill, grill pan, or nonstick skillet to medium-high heat.

 - Place the prepared chicken burgers onto the heated grill or pan and cook for 5 minutes.

 - Flip the burgers and continue to cook for 5-7 minutes, or until the chicken has reached an internal temperature of 160 degrees F.

 - Remove the burgers from the grill and brush with the reserved barbecue sauce on both sides.
 This will really finish the burgers off with incredible flavor.

 - Tent the burgers with foil and allow the burgers to rest for 10 minutes, which will allow the temperature to come to 165 degrees F and the juices to evenly distribute through the chicken, keeping the burgers moist.